plone/plone.app.vocabularies/README.txt

 Overview
 ========

-A collection of generally useful vocabularies for usage in zope.formlib.
+A collection of generally useful vocabularies.